Plavi Orkestar: Comeback and disbandment (1989–1992)

 In 1989, Plavi Orkestar released the album Sunce na prozoru (Sun in the Window), which would be their last album released through Jugoton record label.
 The album was produced by Lošić with the help of Krešimir Klemenčić, and featured the sound resembling the band's first album.
 It featured guest appearances by guitarists Marijan Brkić (of Parni Valjak and formerly of Prljavo Kazalište) and Duško Mandić (formerly of Srebrna Krila).
 The album's biggest hit was the ballad "Kaja".
 The song "Daj nam sunca" ("Give Us Sunshine") was a cover of "Let the Sunshine In" with Serbo-Croatian lyrics originally written for the 1960s Yugoslav production of Hair performed in Atelje 212 theatre.
 The song "Sex, keks i rock 'n' roll" ("Sex, Biscuits and Rock 'n' Roll") was musically based on the children's song "If You're Happy and You Know It" and featured dialogues from the film Who's Singin' Over There?.
 The album release was followed by a Yugoslav tour, but once again the band failed to repeat the success of their 1985 tour.

 In 1991, the band released the album Simpatija (Crush), through Diskoton record label.
 All the songs were authored by Lošić, with the exception of "Beštija" ("Beast"), composed by Marijan Brkić.
 Brkić also co-produced the album with band members and played keyboards on the album recording.
 Saxophonist Miroslav Sedak Benčić also appeared as guest on the album.
 Once again the album cover was designed by Trio studio, featuring Willem Johannes Martens' painting Loves Dream.
-The album featured a cover of The Mamas & the Papas song California Dreamin', entitled "Neka ljubi se istok iz zapad" ("May East and West Kiss"), the title coming from and old revolutionary song.
+The album featured a cover of The Mamas & the Papas song California Dreamin', titled "Ljubi se istok i zapad" ("May East and West Kiss"), the title coming from an old revolutionary song.
 The cover, which became a large hit for the band, was originally intended by Lošić as an advertisement for a tourism agency.
-The song "Sačuvaj zadnji ples za mene" ("Save the Last Dance for Me") was entitled after the song by The Drifters, but was musically based on the song "Rhythm of the Rain" by The Cascades.
+The song "Sačuvaj zadnji ples za mene" ("Save the Last Dance for Me") was titled after the song by The Drifters, but was musically based on the song "Rhythm of the Rain" by The Cascades.

 The band started their last Yugoslav tour in August 1991, at the time when first armed conflicts in Yugoslavia had already begun.
 The band intended to hold 120 concerts across Yugoslavia, but their concerts in war-affected Slovenia and Croatia had to be cancelled, and the band managed to hold planned concerts only in Serbia, Macedonia and Bosnia and Herzegovina.
 In early 1992, they performed on peace concerts in Sarajevo, Konjic, Mostar, Banja Luka and Trebinje.
 With the beginning of Bosnian War, Plavi Orkestar ended their activity.